sunyue893567/OSS-CAEA/README.md

 ## [NeurIPS 2025] Leveraging Depth and Language for Open-Vocabulary Domain-Generalized Semantic Segmentation

+This is early-stage code, not the full implementation.
+The latest version will be released in about two weeks.
+Thanks for your understanding.

 ## Installation & Environment Setup

 Clone the repository: